bernardoaraujor/naive-offchain-worker/README.md

 $ ./target/release/node-template --dev
 ```

-3. Load OCW keys into node:
+3. On a new terminal, load OCW keys into node:
 ```
 $ ./inject_keys.sh
 ```